6 Basic Supplements Everyone Needs

 As oil production drops, older skin is not able to retain moisture as well as younger skin causing loss of elasticity and producing wrinkles.
 The decreased collagen in your skin results in thinner less flexible skin which is more likely to damage and is slower to repair.

 If you nurtured your skin right through your teens and twenties, stayed out of the sun and off tanning beds, avoided any high living, ate perfectly and didn’t smoke you’ll probably look amazing at thirty.
-But, chances are you spent lots of your twenties out in the sun, a glass of vino in one hand, a cigarette or burger in the other.
-By the time you reach your thirties your earlier vices will become evident, you can see it in your skin.
+But chances are you spent lots of your twenties out in the sun, a glass of vino in one hand, a cigarette or burger in the other.
+By the time you reach your thirties your earlier vices become evident, you can see it in your skin.
 The normal effects of the hormonal changes in your body will be worse.

 But don’t despair.
 There is still time to repair the damage and to turn those fine lines, saggy skin, blotches and dryness around.